php-fig-rectified/psr2r-sniffer/README.md

 * [List of included sniffs](docs/sniffs.md)

+Furthermore, the following ones are recommended to add:
+- Spryker.Commenting.DocBlockThrows
+- Spryker.Commenting.DocBlockTagGrouping

 This library uses [squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
 It can detect all issues and fix some of them automatically and is ideal for CI integration (travis, jenkins, circlci etc).